 Antenna RF Diplexer Tutorial

-- the antenna diplexer or RF diplexer splitter / combiner used for combining and splitting RF fees sot hey can eb sued by multiple transmitters of receivers and possibly on different frequencies.
+- the antenna diplexer or RF diplexer splitter / combiner used for combining and splitting RF feeders so they can be used by multiple transmitters or receivers and possibly on different frequencies.

 Antenna diplexers find many uses.
 In one common example an antenna diplexer or RF diplexer is used in a cellular base station to allow it to transmit and receive simultaneously.
 The antenna diplexer enables the same antenna system to be used while preventing the transmitted signal from reaching the receiver and blocking the input.
 In another application a diplexer may be used by a broadcast station transmitting on several different frequencies at the same time using the same antenna.
 The use of the diplexer enables a single antenna to be used, while preventing the output from one transmitter being fed back into the output of the other.